sotomaque/emoji-map-next/README.md

 - Emoji Map iOS app for the original concept
 - Google Maps and Places API for location data
 - Next.js team for the amazing framework
+- React Query and Zustand for state management solutions